subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ### Latin America

 In Latin American economies with currency instability — Argentina, Colombia, Ecuador — the combination of higher dollar-denominated oil costs and weaker local currencies amplifies food price movements beyond what the oil price alone would suggest.
-Empirical research consistently finds that the oil price and exchange rate jointly explain the majority of food inflation variance in the region, with their effects becoming larger over time rather than dissipating.[26](#fn:sn-latam)
+Empirical research consistently finds that the oil price and exchange rate jointly explain the majority of food inflation variance in the region, with their effects becoming larger over time rather than dissipating.[^26]

 > **The compounding effect:** Each previous oil disruption — 1973, 1979, 1990, 2019, 2022 — affected one or two supply channels.
 This crisis activates crude oil flows, LNG supply, petrochemical feedstock production, and downstream refining capacity simultaneously, across every major Gulf producer state, through a chokepoint that was closed not by military blockade but by the withdrawal of commercial insurance.
 And it arrives into an existing tariff environment that has already elevated trade frictions and shipping costs globally.

 ---

 ## Part F: Market Response and the Duration Variable

 The market response in the first 72 hours has been sharp but not yet catastrophic — Brent at $84, up 22% from pre-crisis levels.
 This relative restraint reflects several countervailing factors.
-OPEC+ announced a larger-than-expected output increase of 206,000 barrels per day starting in April.[27](#fn:sn-opec) The global market entered 2026 with approximately 1.5 million barrels per day of oversupply.[28](#fn:sn-oversupply) And traders have not yet priced in worst-case scenarios of sustained infrastructure damage.
+OPEC+ announced a larger-than-expected output increase of 206,000 barrels per day starting in April.[^27] The global market entered 2026 with approximately 1.5 million barrels per day of oversupply.[^28] And traders have not yet priced in worst-case scenarios of sustained infrastructure damage.

 Oxford Economics assesses that Iran cannot win a conventional military contest but can inflict material economic damage through Gulf disruption.
-Their recommendation — sell extreme price spikes because the conflict will not last beyond two months — represents the consensus trading view.[29](#fn:sn-oxford) But this consensus depends on assumptions about rational de-escalation that may not hold when the stated objective is regime change.[30](#fn:sn-regime-change)
+Their recommendation — sell extreme price spikes because the conflict will not last beyond two months — represents the consensus trading view.[^29] But this consensus depends on assumptions about rational de-escalation that may not hold when the stated objective is regime change.[^30]

-<div class="echarts-container" data-echarts='{
-  "renderer": "canvas",
-  "option": {
-    "backgroundColor": "transparent",
-    "title": {
-      "text": "Oil Price Scenario Matrix by Conflict Duration", "left": "center",
+<div data-viz="echarts" data-options='{"backgroundColor":"transparent","title":{"text":"Oil Price Scenario Matrix by Conflict Duration","left":"center","textStyle":{"color":"var(--text)","fontSize":14,"fontWeight":"normal"}},"tooltip":{"trigger":"axis"},"legend":{"data":["Brent Low","Brent High"],"top":30,"textStyle":{"color":"var(--text-muted)"}},"grid":{"left":"12%","right":"8%","top":"22%","bottom":"15%"},"xAxis":{"type":"category","data":["1–2 weeks","4–8 weeks","3–6 months","6+ months"],"axisLabel":{"color":"var(--text-muted)"},"name":"Conflict Duration","nameLocation":"center","nameGap":30,"nameTextStyle":{"color":"var(--text-muted)"}},"yAxis":{"type":"value","min":70,"max":140,"axisLabel":{"formatter":"${value}","color":"var(--text-muted)"},"splitLine":{"lineStyle":{"color":"var(--border)"}}},"series":[{"name":"Brent Low","type":"bar","data":[80,90,100,120],"itemStyle":{"color":"#c5a44e"},"barGap":"0%"},{"name":"Brent High","type":"bar","data":[85,100,120,135],"itemStyle":{"color":"#c44e4e"}}]}' style="height: 360px;"></div>
-      "textStyle": { "color": "var(--text)", "fontSize": 14, "fontWeight": "normal" }
-    },
-    "tooltip": { "trigger": "axis" },
-    "legend": { "data": ["Brent Low", "Brent High"], "top": 30, "textStyle": { "color": "var(--text-muted)" } },
-    "grid": { "left": "12%", "right": "8%", "top": "22%", "bottom": "15%" },
-    "xAxis": { "type": "category", "data": ["1–2 weeks", "4–8 weeks", "3–6 months", "6+ months"], "axisLabel": { "color": "var(--text-muted)" }, "name": "Conflict Duration", "nameLocation": "center", "nameGap": 30, "nameTextStyle": { "color": "var(--text-muted)" } },
-    "yAxis": { "type": "value", "min": 70, "max": 140, "axisLabel": { "formatter": "${value}", "color": "var(--text-muted)" }, "splitLine": { "lineStyle": { "color": "var(--border)" } } },
-    "series": [
-      {
-        "name": "Brent Low",
-        "type": "bar",
-        "data": [80, 90, 100, 120],
-        "itemStyle": { "color": "#c5a44e" },
-        "barGap": "0%"
-      },
-      {
-        "name": "Brent High",
-        "type": "bar",
-        "data": [85, 100, 120, 135],
-        "itemStyle": { "color": "#c44e4e" }
-      }
-    ]
-  }
-}'></div>

 The duration variable is everything.
 What is already clear, regardless of duration, is that the pre-crisis oversupply buffer of approximately 1.5 million barrels per day is entirely insufficient to offset 15–20 million barrels per day of Hormuz flows.
 OPEC+ can increase production, but much of that additional production must itself transit Hormuz to reach Asian buyers.
 Saudi Arabia's East-West pipeline can redirect some volume to Red Sea ports, but at a fraction of the scale needed.
 The arithmetic is unforgiving.

-If a sustained oil price increase to $100 per barrel materialises — a scenario analysts now describe as plausible if infrastructure damage proves extensive — Capital Economics estimates it could add 0.6–0.7 percentage points to global inflation.[31](#fn:sn-cap-econ) In developing economies where food-price inflation already runs at double the advanced-economy norm, the effect is amplified further.
+If a sustained oil price increase to $100 per barrel materialises — a scenario analysts now describe as plausible if infrastructure damage proves extensive — Capital Economics estimates it could add 0.6–0.7 percentage points to global inflation.[^31] In developing economies where food-price inflation already runs at double the advanced-economy norm, the effect is amplified further.

 ---